thawn/ttmp32gme/README.md

 Image::Info

 ## ToDo
+* figure out which dlls are missing on a clean windows machine
 * automatic download of cover images
 * enable separate printing of oid codes/text and cover images
 * handle more than 10 tracks for CD booklet (two column track layout)